abrennec/tbag_2021/readme.md

    1) Digital Audio and Rendering Basics
       1) Properties of sound
       2) Hearing and fundamental acoustics
-      3) Digital representation of sound
+      3) Digital representation of sound / digital audio fundamentals
-      4) Signal flow and digital audio processing
-      5) Audio rendering process (interface, driver, playback) and audio buffers
+      4) Audio buffers, signal flow, interfaces, input, output
-      6) Audio editing software
+      5) Audio editing software
    2) Audio Production
-      1) Digital audio workstation basics
+      1) Digital Audio Workstation
-      2) Generating space
-      3) Adding dynamics
-      4)
+      2) Tracks, instruments, and FX
+      3) Basics of Mixing
+      4) Dynamics and panning (sound space basics)
+      5) Audio FX (Reverb, delay, equalizer)
-   3) Musical Sounds and Synthesis
+   3) Sound Synthesis
-      1)
+      1) Sound generation
+      2) Generators and snythesizers
+      3) Waveforms and their mathematical description
+      4) Additive and subtractive synthesis
+      5) Audio analysis with FFT
    4) Music Computing
-      1)
+      1) Musical sounds vs noise and sound
+      2) Harmony and melody
+      3) Intervals and scales and how to calculate them
+      4) Frequency and pitch
+      5) Music computing languages and Sonic Pi
 2) Graphics Rendering
    1) Graphics Pipeline
       1) Overview of the graphics rendering process
       2) Introduction to the rendering pipeline
       3) Fixed vs programmable pipeline
       4) The role of OpenGL
-      5) 3D models
-      6) Vectors and vector meshes
+      5) 3D models, vectos, vertices and vertex meshes
    2) Models and Views (local vs world)
       1) Positioning models in 3D space
       2) Local vs global space